rkoeninger/ShenScript/docs/interop.rst

 .. function:: defmacro(name, f)

    Defines a macro in the Shen environment by the given name.
-Syntax gets pre-processed with :js:`valueToArrayTree` before being passed into wrapped function.
-Result returned from :js:`f` gets post-processed with :js:`valueFromArrayTree`.
+Syntax gets pre-processed with :js:`toArrayTree` before being passed into wrapped function.
+Result returned from :js:`f` gets post-processed with :js:`toListTree`.
 If :js:`f` returns :js:`undefined`, then it causes the macro to have no effect.

    :param string name: Name which macro function will be accessible by, including package prefix(es).
    :param function f:  JavaScript function to defer invocation to.